Men in feminism: Justin Trudeau

 In 2015 Canadian Prime Minister Justin Trudeau made international headlines for establishing the first gender-balanced cabinet in Canada.
 In response to a media question asking his reason for doing so, Trudeau said, "Because it's 2015."
 At the World Economic Forum in 2016, Trudeau again made headlines when he spoke about raising his sons to be feminists and urged men not to be afraid of using the word "feminist".
 A few months later at a United Nations conference, Trudeau said "I'm going to keep saying, loud and clearly, that I am a feminist.
 Until it is met with a shrug."
 He explained further what that meant for him:

+Contemporary Academics and Acitivists

+Michael Kimmel

+An American sociologist in the field of Gender Studies, specializing in men and masculinities.
+He self describes as a longtime femenist.
+Kimmel is known for articulating the concept of "Masculinity as Homophobia," arguing that men's fear of being perceived as gay is the driving force behind much of their rigid, dominant, and often violent behavior.
+This drive is a constant quest to prove one's "manhood."

+Notable Works

+Guyland: The Perilous World Where Boys Become Men (2008) - Focuses on the transitional period between adolescence and adulthood.

+Manhood in America: A Cultural History (2011, 3rd ed.) - A historical examination of the changing ideals of American manhood.